Welcome to today's edition of the Rush 24-7 podcast.

 It's not true.

-Except next week it's gonna start.
+Except next week it's going to start.

-What the name of Sam Hill is going on here.
+What the name of Sam Hill is going on here?

 Here are the details of this pesky rumor.

-And yet the first two paragraphs of this story say it's nothing but a pesky rumor.
+And yet the first two paragraphs of this story say it's nothing but a pesky rumor spread by people like me and George Will and Dick Cheney and Fox News.

 And then there's this question.